JaredDinosaur/jd-fortune/README.md

 # jd-fortune
 A few files full of (mostly stolen) quotes and jokes.

+Some of the jokes will probably become outdated and corny, and some of them already are.

 To get a random line from these files:
 - Install fortune-mod if you haven't already
 - Copy all files except README.md to /usr/share/fortune